chraem/Mugna/installer/README.md

  > If you want to keep things more organized, try [inno setup](https://jrsoftware.org/isdl.php).

 # Provided Installer
-To cut the hassle of creating your own installer you may download the installer [here](https://github.com/chraem/Mugna/blob/main/installer/Mugna%20Setup.exe).
+To cut the hassle I provided the installer [here](https://github.com/chraem/Mugna/blob/main/installer/Mugna%20Setup.exe).

 # Trigerring Anti-Virus
 You may want to read this: